May 7, 2018

 All PR pros know a piece of collateral will go through many… many… rounds of proofing before it ever sees the light of day.

-By having a solution that allows proofing to be done within the project management tool itself, all comments and changes made by stakeholders are automatically collected in a single place.
+By having an online proofing software that allows proofing to be done within the project management tool itself, all comments and changes made by stakeholders are automatically collected in a single place.

 Also, version control becomes a piece of cake, because everyone is proofing the most current version of the document.